RITESH395/Dream11CombinationsFinder/src/main/java/singh/ritesh/dream11combinations/readme.txt

-This application is created by Ritesh Singh just for educational purpose and no copyright violations are done.
+This application (Spring boot application-Java) is created by Ritesh Singh, just for educational purpose and with no intention of any copyright violation.

-Sprng boot application Java
+Any interested developer can contribute.

-It returns valid combination of teams with max 100.00 credits and max 7 players from each team.
+It returns all possible and valid combination of teams, with max 100.00 credits and max 7 players from each team as per the Dream 11 cricket rules.